therealmaxkim/Direction-Visualizer/README.md

 A Direction Visualizer built using p5 and jsfeat and kylemcdonald's CV examples.
 Created by Max Kim

 1. All of the code is located at /src/index.html and /src/app.js.
-A majority of the code is located under the function, "drawFunction".
+A majority of the code is located under the function, "drawCompass".

 2. Run "npm install" and then "npm start".
 Navigate to localhost:3000